Press releases

 In Finnish, Siberian, and Korean cultures, bears are viewed as symbols of their ancestors.
 In Norse mythology, the bear is associated with Odin.
 In some Indigenous cultures of North America, bears are associated with healing and strength.
 In Russian mythology, they are thought of as the masters of the forest, which reflects how bears will feed on just about anything found in the woods, from berries and leaves to fish and small mammals.

 The mother bear is a popular figure in stories, and it originates from how female bears are fiercely protective of their cubs.
 Unprovoked bears rarely attack humans, although a female bear might if you get too close to her cubs and she thinks they’re in danger.
 Unfortunately, bears still face the threat of human-wildlife conflict due to human encroachment into their habitats.
-Amidst the ongoing war in Ukraine, IFAW has supported a bear sanctuary.
-We have also helped establish a center in India that rehabilitates orphaned cubs and helps them return to the wild.

 The lion is another carnivore that has long been linked to power, courage, and bravery.
 Though popularly referred to as the ‘king of the jungle’, lions don’t live in the jungle at all—they mostly inhabit the savannahs, scrublands, grasslands, and open woodlands of sub-Saharan Africa.

 Evidence has been uncovered that lions once roamed eastern Europe, including Greece—some of the most recent lion remains there date back to the seventh century BCE, so they didn’t disappear all that long ago.
-While it was previously thought that Greek myths like that of the Nemean lion, a beast slain by Hercules, were based on tales of lions roaming further east, it’s now known that the Ancient Greeks had lions right at home.
+While it was previously thought that Greek myths, like that of the Nemean lion, a beast slain by Hercules, were based on tales of lions that roamed further east, it’s now known that the Ancient Greeks had lions right at home.
 Marks on the bones suggest these lions were hunted and skinned.

 Since ancient times, humans have been mystified by these wide-eyed birds of prey.
 One common association for owls is with wisdom, which dates back to Ancient Greece, when the owl was the symbol of Athena, the goddess of wisdom.